Christine Pauli: Background

 Paul was born in Bankstown, New South Wales and is of Samoan descent.
 She played her junior rugby league for the Mt Druitt Lions.
-Her older brother, Pauli, is a professional rugby league player for the Salford Red Devils.
+Her older brother, Pauli, is a professional rugby league player for Doncaster RLFC.

 Playing career

 In 2017, Pauli played for the Parramatta Eels in the Tarsha Gale Cup.
 In 2018, she joined Penrith Brothers in the NSWRL Women's Premiership.
 In 2018 and 2019, she represented NSW City at the Women's National Championships.

 On 22 June 2019, Pauli represented Samoa in their 46–8 win over New Zealand.

 In 2020, Pauli joined the South Sydney Rabbitohs NSWRL Women's Premiership team.
 In September 2020, she joined the St George Illawarra Dragons NRL Women's Premiership team.
 In Round 1 of the 2020 NRLW season, she made her debut for the Dragons in an 18–4 loss to the Sydney Roosters.